Your Guide to Seasonal Smoothies

 Lemon or lime juice (1 tablespoon)

-It’s always a good idea to eat seasonal food because they are often fresher, more nutrient dense and usually tastier!
+Eating seasonal food is always a good idea because it is often fresher, more nutrient dense and usually tastier!

 It also helps to support local farmers, but sometimes it’s hard to know which fruits and veggies are seasonal because so many are imported from other states!
 Below you will see some smoothies with Midwest ingredients, in case you want some more ideas.

-[endif]--In the Midwest, Fall is one of our most fruitful seasons (other than summer).
+In the Midwest, Fall is one of our most fruitful seasons (other than summer).
 I love to experiment with different smoothie tastes during the fall.
-Pumpkin, cinnamon and apple add great flavors to these delicious drinks. ![endif]--
+Pumpkin, cinnamon, and apple add great flavors to these delicious drinks!

 Winter is the most difficult time of year to maintain a healthy diet, which is why smoothies are so important!
 With our entire region blanketed in snow, nothing edible really grows.
 My best advice for this season is to freeze your produce from summer and fall so that you can preserve its freshness for the winter when you want it.